owncloud/docs/docs/the-build-pipeline.md

 However, in essence, here is how the build pipeline works:

 1. The docs repository is cloned.
-2. All required dependencies are installed.
+1. All required dependencies are installed.
+1. All referenced content sources are added
-3. The documentation is validated.
+1. The documentation is validated.
-4. The documentation is built.
+1. The documentation is built.
-5. The documentation PDF manuals are built - if enabled.
-6. The PDF manuals are deployed.
-7. The HTML version of the documentation is deployed.
+1. The HTML version of the documentation is deployed.
-8. A build notification is sent.
+1. A build notification is sent.

 ## Build Notifications